thomas-roos/aws-greengrass-lite/docs/SETUP.md

 can be viewed with `journalctl -a -t <service-name>` (e.g.
 `journalctl -a -t ggdeploymentd` to view deployment logs).

-To stop Greengrass Lite run `systemctl stop greengrass-lite.target`
+To stop Greengrass Nucleus Lite run `systemctl stop greengrass-lite.target`

 ## Performing a local deployment

-To do a local deployment with the Greengrass Lite CLI, you will need a directory with the component's recipe and a directory with the component's artifacts.
+To do a local deployment with the Greengrass Nucleus Lite CLI, you will need a directory with the component's recipe and a directory with the component's artifacts.
 See the Greengrass component documentation for writing your own Greengrass component.

 Assuming you place these in `~/sample-component`, and that your component has a single artifact named `hello_world.py`, the layout should be similar to the